Fan drawing by user Gaugex from Deviant Art.

 There have been various bits and pieces of Doctor Who’s influence across adaptations of Marvel and DC characters.

 The Elf army in Thor: The Dark World resembled the Cybus Cybermen from Doctor Who (its worth noting that the main villain was played by Christopher Eccelston a former Doctor Who, though ironically his Doctor never met the Cybermen.)

 The makers of the Arrowverse are big Doctor Who fans too and have included quite a few references to it and cast various actors from the new Doctor Who in prominent roles.
 Alex Kingston best known as River Song plays Dinah Lance on Arrow, whilst John Barrowman aka Captain Jack famously plays arch villain Malcolm Merlyn.

 Finally Arthur Darvill who played former Doctor Who companion Rory Williams plays Rip Hunter in the series Legends of Tomorrow.

 Rip Hunter is also re-imagined as a more Doctor like character for Legends of Tomorrow as well.
 Here he is a renegade from a group of people called Time Masters, whose mission is to preserve the time line and not interfere, but are later revealed to have more shady motives.

-In the original comics Rip was just a scientist who had invented a time machine, and though a similar organisation called the Linear Men were introduced in the 90’s, the original Rip did not originate from them (though he did join them briefly before leaving them), and they were less significant, and more colourful in appearance.
+In the original comics Rip was just a scientist who had invented a time machine, and though a similar organisation called the Linear Men were introduced in the 90’s, the original Rip did not originate from them (though he did join them briefly before leaving them.)
+They were also less significant and more colourful in appearance.